garr3ttmjo/Writeups/Blog/ChatGPT Desktop Forensics.md

 * Session ID: fa9ee995-c691-431a-b51d-79da8f6e76cb
 * Start Time: Wed Jan 22 02:44:25 CST 2025
 * Last Update Time: Wed Jan 22 03:03:05 CST 2025

+##

+### Summary
+The most important artifacts I have identified are in the base directory of C:\Users\<user>\AppData\Local\Packages\OpenAI.ChatGPT-Desktop_2p2nqsd0c76g0\LocalCache\Roaming\ChatGPT and include the chat history stored in the IndexedDB directory and the session time data stored in the Local Storage directory.
+This is will provide the user queries and conversations between the user and ChatGPT client and the general times the user was active using the application.
+I have not been able to tie the user queries to a session time using the sessionID so a detailed timeline of user activity is difficult.
+I would imagine it is possible but more analysis is required.